Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities

 \section{Acknowledgements}

-The authors are grateful for the support by the XDATA program of the Defense Advanced Research Projects Agency (DARPA) administered through Air Force Research Laboratory contract FA8750-12-2-0303, and DARPA's Lifelong Learning Machines program through contract\\FA8650-18-2-7834, and the National Science Foundation award DMS-1921310. \\ Research was partially supported by funding from Microsoft Research.
+The authors are grateful for the support by the XDATA program of the Defense Advanced Research Projects Agency (DARPA) administered through Air Force Research Laboratory contract FA8750-12-2-0303, and DARPA's Lifelong Learning Machines program through contract FA8650-18-2-7834, and the National Science Foundation award DMS-1921310.